 The G1 earns a decent score in this metric.
 Our testers thought the G1's hot-forged pick bit into firm snow extremely well in addition to very good soft snow performance.
 We appreciated that the curved shaft self-arrested better than a straight shaft and, as a result, offered good performance in this metric.

 The G1 was okay for steep snow and ice climbing performance and was slightly above average overall.
 The G1's pick isn't super aggressive (one reason it self-arrests so well) but was aggressive enough for moderate snow and ice routes.

 Use As Improvised Anchor

-The Grivel G1 is a CEN B rated ice axe meaning it is suitable to be used as a deadman or in a "T-slot" type situation for moderate loads.
-We thought the G1 featured a well designed pick that helped facilitate the axe to be driven into the snow for self anchoring or as a backup while belaying on snow.
+The G1 is a CEN B rated ice axe, meaning it is suitable to be used as a deadman or in a "T-slot" type situation for moderate loads.
+We thought the G1 featured a well-designed pick that helped facilitate the axe to be driven into the snow for self-anchoring or as a backup while belaying on snow.
 The only thing our testers didn't love is that the hole on in the head of the G1 is a little difficult to clip and doesn't work super well with all carabiners.

 Digging Step Chopping

-The G1 was in general above average at hacking out icy tent platforms and digging anchors.
-The G1 features a well designed hot forged adze that chipped away firm and icy snow noticeably easier than the similarly priced Black Diamond Raven.
+The G1 offers above-average performance when hacking out icy tent platforms and digging anchors.
+It features a well designed hot-forged adze that chipped away firm and icy snow noticeably easier than the similarly priced Black Diamond Raven.

 Comfort to Carry

 The G1 was average to carry overall among ice axes in our review.
-Like many European models our testers felt it was a little more comfortable to carry in self-belay (pick forward or piolet manche) position.
-It wasn't bad in self-arrest position, it just wasn't as comfortable as the Black Diamond Raven, Raven Pro or the Petzl Glacier.
+Like many European models, our testers felt it was a little more comfortable to carry in self-belay (pick forward or piolet manche) position.
+It wasn't necessarily uncomfortable in self-arrest position; it just wasn't as comfortable as the Black Diamond Raven, Raven Pro, or the Petzl Glacier.

 — Ian Nicholson